vinicius0026/blog/_posts/2020-05-14-adopting-typescript-in-your-vue-application-in-a-sane-way.md

 After defining these constraints, we can think about things we don't want:

 - Having to import the interface declaration in every file we use them
-- Having to fix import paths and references when we move an interface declaration form one place to the other
+- Having to fix import paths and references when we move an interface declaration from one place to the other

 [TypeScript Namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) are a great way to achieve all the desired properties, while avoiding the unwanted behavior.
 So let's put our interface definitions in a `types` directory under the `src` folder.
 Inside this directory, we will create as many files as we need to group related types together.
 In each of these files, we will use the same `Types` namespace.

 For this example, we will need 3 files.
 In the first one, we will declare the User related interfaces.
-For now, we will just have the user interface.
+For now, we will just have the user interface itself.

 ```typescript
 // src/types/user.ts